C4 Logo Return to main site

 women aged 35-39 years have been screened using a high-performance test^

-Percentage of eligible women aged 35-39 years with at least one HPV test, and aged 45-49 years with at least one HPV test plus one earlier screening test, as at 31st December 2021
+Percentage of eligible women aged 35-39 years^ with at least one HPV test, as of 31st December 2023

 Data to calculate indicator by Indigenous status was not available.